axelaris/cf-pipelines/README.md

 - Goto `/cluster` dir and create a [deploy-concourse.sh](examples/deploy-concourse.sh) script there.
 - Put the Credhub CA into a file: `echo "$CREDHUB_CA_CERT" >credhub_ca`
 - Run `./deploy-concourse.sh`
+- *Optional: Save filled `deploy-concourse.sh` script into `controlplane/concourse` folder for future reference.*

+## Pipelines

+- Before running any pipeline, you have to put some important variables, such as IAAS credentials to Credhub.
+Please use [populate-credhub.sh](examples/populate-credhub-aws.sh) example.
+You have to put and run this script from `/state` directory to catch some env variables.
+- Clone this repo
+- Goto [start](start) folder, fill vars file, and fly this pipeline to Concourse
+- Prepare directory for new environment (ex. nonprod-1):
+	- Create `nonprod-1/config` directory, put override files there
+	- Create `nonprod-1/vars` directory, and directories for all other pipelines there
+	- Put and fill vars files for all pipelines
+	- Commit changes
+- Trigger **start** pipeline